macs30123-s23/final-project-fake_news/README.md

 Data come from [this](https://www.kaggle.com/competitions/fake-news/data) Kaggle competition.
 The key file is ```train.csv```, which is a labeled dataset of 20,800 news articles.
 The ```test.csv``` file does not contain labels so I excluded it from this project.

 #### Process
-The project is divided into two main parts and uses PySpark:
+The project is divided into two main parts and used PySpark:

 1. Build a text cleaning and preprocessing pipeline
     1. Data cleaning